Augury: History

-According to unanimous testimony from ancient sources the use of auspices as a means to decipher the will of the gods was more ancient than Rome itself.
+According to unanimous testimony from ancient sources, the use of auspices as a means to decipher the will of the gods was more ancient than Rome itself.
 The use of the word is usually associated with Latins as well as the earliest Roman citizens.
 Though some modern historians link the act of observing Auspices to the Etruscans, Cicero accounts in his text De Divinatione several differences between the auspicial of the Romans and the Etruscan system of interpreting the will of the gods.
 Cicero also mentions several other nations which, like the Romans, paid attention to the patterns of flying birds as signs of the gods' will but never mentions this practice while discussing the Etruscans.

 Though auspices were prevalent before the Romans, Romans are often linked with auspices because of their connection to Rome's foundation and because Romans established rules for the reading of auspices that helped keep it an essential part of Roman culture.
 Stoics, for instance, maintained that if there are gods, they care for men, and that if they care for men they must send them signs of their will.
 Even the Philistines practiced augury as far back as 740 BC and c.
-686 BC as declared by Isaiah 2:6 in the Old Testament.
+686 BC as declared by Isaiah 2:6 in the Hebrew Bible.
 Yet augury was first systematized by the Chaldeans according to the Jewish Encyclopedia.